dhutapratama/docs/blade.md

 ```

 <a name="raw-php"></a>
-### Raw PHP
+### Raw GO

-In some situations, it's useful to embed PHP code into your views.
-You can use the Blade `@php` directive to execute a block of plain PHP within your template:
+In some situations, it's useful to embed GO code into your views.
+You can use the Blade `@php` directive to execute a block of plain GO within your template:

 ```blade
 @php